Pat Summitt: 1980s

 During the 1980–81 season, the Lady Vols went 25–6, and avenged their championship game loss to Old Dominion by defeating them three times.
 The team made it to the AIAW Final Four for the third straight year; finished runner-up for the second consecutive year, losing to Louisiana Tech, 79–59.

 The 1981–82 season featured the first ever NCAA women's basketball tournament.
-The Lady Vols were one of 32 teams invited and named a 2 seed in their region.
+The Lady Vols were one of 32 teams invited and named a 2 seed in the Mideast region.
 In the region championship, the Lady Vols upset top-seeded USC 91–90 in overtime to advance to the Final Four.
-They lost their Final Four match-up with Louisiana Tech, which went on to win the tournament.
+They lost their Final Four match-up with Louisiana Tech 69–46, which went on to win the tournament.

 The next season, the Lady Vols won the regular season SEC title but fell in the SEC tournament to Georgia.
 Tennessee was invited to the now-36 team NCAA tournament and awarded its first-ever 1 seed.
 Tennessee made it to the regional championship, but fell to Georgia again, 67–63.
 Summitt won her 200th game on December 3, a 69–56 victory over St. John's during the Coca-Cola Classic in Detroit.

 The 1983–84 season saw Tennessee start out 6–4.
 However, Summitt rallied her team and finished 22–10, for her eighth straight 20-win season.
+Tennessee earned the #3 seed in the Mideast region.
 Tennessee not only made it to the NCAA Final Four for the second time in the first three tournaments, but also made it to the title game.
 However, Tennessee lost by 11 to USC, which also had won the title the previous year.
 Summit earned Coach of the Year honors.
 The 1983–84 season was followed up by another 20-win year in which Tennessee earned both the regular season SEC title (despite only going 4–4) and the tournament title.
-However, the Lady Vols fell in the NCAA tournament to Ole Miss during the round of 16.
+However, the Lady Vols fell in the NCAA tournament to Ole Miss 63–60 during the round of 16.